 In spite of all these facts, there are competing reasons why Interstate 80 is continuous all the way to U.S. 101.
 Examples include the exit numbering program (which begins at U.S. 101 and proceeds west), the possibility that this segment is non-chargeable Interstate rather than chargeable Interstate, and the overhead signs and shields that display Interstate 80, not SR 80.
 With the recent project to upgrade the James Lick Skyway to Interstate standards, it seems like the skyway can be safely considered part of Interstate 80.
 Therefore, for our purposes we will continue to consider the skyway section as part of Interstate 80.

 Route Switch in West Sacramento and Sacramento

 In 1980, Interstate 80 was realigned out of downtown Sacramento and onto former Interstate 880, the Sacramento bypass.
-This switch occurred because the segment of former Interstate 80 (now Business Loop I-80) between California 99 and California 244 does not meet Interstate standards, and a plan to realign and widen this segment of freeway was scrapped in favor of expanding Sacramento' light rail system.
+This switch occurred because the segment of former Interstate 80 (now Business Loop I-80) between SR 99 and SR 244 does not meet Interstate standards, and a plan to realign and widen this segment of freeway was scrapped in favor of expanding Sacramento's light rail system.
 When Interstate 80 was moved onto the bypass, Interstate 880 was decommissioned (with the number saved for later use in the Bay Area).
-The segment through West Sacramento and downtown Sacramento became designated as Business Loop I-80 and U.S. 50 (unsigned Interstate 305), and the north-south portion from U.S. 50 and California 99 northeast to Interstate 80 and California 244 was designated as Business Loop I-80 and California 51.
+The segment through West Sacramento and downtown Sacramento became designated as Business Loop I-80 and U.S. 50 (unsigned Interstate 305), and the north-south portion from U.S. 50 and SR 99 northeast to I-80 and SR 244 was designated as Business Loop I-80 and SR 51.

 For much more on this routing change in Yolo and Sacramento Counties, see Business Loop I-80.